locationtech/geomesa/docs/user/hbase/install.rst

             bin/install-hadoop.sh lib
             bin/install-hbase.sh lib

-        You will also need to provide the hbase-site.xml file within a directory, zip, or jar archive (the xml file will not work with the Java classpath):
+        You will also need to provide the hbase-site.xml file within a the GeoMesa ``conf`` directory, an external directory, zip, or JAR archive (an entry referencing the XML file directly will not work with the Java classpath)

         .. code-block:: bash

+            # try this
+            cp /path/to/hbase-site.xml ${GEOMESA_HBASE_HOME}/conf/

+            # or this
             export GEOMESA_EXTRA_CLASSPATHS=/path/to/confdir:/path/to/conf.zip:/path/to/conf.jar